sandialabs/watchr-core/src/main/resources/docs/configuration/examples/json/PointFilterExample.md

 ## What this example demonstrates:

-* **The "filter" section** - A filter section contains two JSON arrays - "x" and "y", for filtering x and y data points respectively.
-In this example, all data points where the x value  equals "2021-04-07T22:21:21" will be hidden from view.
-Likewise, all data points where the y value  equals "-1.0" will be hidden from view.
+* **The "filters" section** : This filters section contains an expression ```x == 2021-04-07T22:21:21 && y == -1.0```, which will match on all points that have an x-value of "2021-04-07T22:21:21" AND have a y-value of "-1.0."
+Because the filter policy is set to "blacklist," these points will be removed if they match.
+Finally, because of this filter block's placement in the configuration file, it will apply to all data lines on the plot.
+If another "plot" configuration block were to be added, however, the "filter" block would not apply to that newly-added plot.

 ## Command Line:

+	watchr start
+    watchr config config.json
-	watchr config.json performance_data.json
+    watchr add performance_data.json
+    watchr run